sparrovv/notes/posts/20200828_unloading_data_from_snowflake_in_ruby/README.md

   --stage stage-name
 ```

-And this would stream [newline delimited JSON](http://ndjson.org/) to SDOUT.
+And this would stream [newline delimited JSON](http://ndjson.org/) to STDOUT.

-In ruby I creaed a simple utility module that calls whatever command I want, reads the stdout and yields to the caller, I was mainly inspired by this solution: .....
+In ruby I created a simple utility module that calls whatever command I want, reads the stdout and yields to the caller, I was mainly inspired by this solution: .....

 This approach worked fine and was quite performant.